Meet the One Walsall Board

 Cllr Chris Towe, Chair

 Chris has been in business for over 50 years, and is currently Managing Director of Chris Towe Promotions Limited, which organises Business Networks Groups in Walsall and Derby.
-Chris has strong links to VCS and has sat of the management committee of the successful Collingwood Centre Community Association for 14 years.
-He is also a Councillor at Walsall Council, representing the Pheasey Park Farm Ward, being first elected in 2003.
+Chris has strong links to VCS and has sat on the management committee of the successful Collingwood Centre Community Association for 14 years.
+He is also a Councillor at Walsall Council representing the Pheasey Park Farm Ward, being first elected in 2003.
 He has served in the Cabinet, with Portfolios in Finance and Education.

 Paul Mason, Trustee

 Paul has 20 years experience of community development.
 He is currently the CEO of Goscote Greenacres Community Garden, providing opportunities for people with disabilities, who also use the centre, as residents, community groups and schools in the Goscote.
 Paul has strong business development professional skills, with a demonstrated history of working in the non-profit organisation management industry and specialising in sustainable development, coaching, government, volunteer management, and community engagement.

 Peter began his legal work in 1977, after undertaking a 2-year training contract with a firm based in Manchester.
 He has extensive experience in working in the criminal law department, appearing regularly in the Magistrates Court and preparing cases for the Crown Court.In the following years Peter undertook legal work in a range of disciplines including Family Law, Wills and Probate, Company and Business Law including negotiating and drafting a range of agreements for Partnerships and Companies and Court work arising out of commercial disputes.